The plan focuses on:

 The Geelong Authority has played a leading role in advising government on important elements of change that will help Geelong's long term growth potential.
 It will continue to advise the Minister for Planning on strategies to attract investment to central Geelong and - major planning applications to help create jobs and drive growth in Geelong.

-The Revitalising Central Geelong Partnership, comprised of officers from state departments and agencies and the City of Greater Geelong, has been established to work together to implement the plan.
+The RCG Partnership, comprised of officers from state departments and agencies and the City of Greater Geelong, has been established to work together to implement the plan.